Tamiz07/Twitter-Scrapping-Streamlit/README.md

 OVERVIEW :

-Twitter scrapping using snscrape is a python based scraping tool that can be used to extract data from Twitter main objectives is users to scrape Twitter data without the need for a Twitter.
+Twitter scrapping using snscrape is a python based scraping tool that can be used to extract data from Twitter and main objectives is users to scrape Twitter data without the need for a Twitter.